 Here are some of the signs you might notice if a rejection begins:

 Migration is when your belly button jewelry is slowing pushed closer toward the surface of your skin.
 Some migration is normal and isn’t a reason to panic.
-But you should still have it checked out by your piercer to see if it’s concerning or normal.
+Though, you should still have it checked out by your piercer to see if it’s concerning or normal.

 If you notice the migration appears to be continuing, it’s not a good sign.
 That’s an indication your belly button piercing is going to be rejected.

 Obviously, you aren’t going to make it out of a belly button piercing without some soreness.
-That’s to be expected, and just because you’re feeling tender or sore, it doesn’t mean a rejection is happening.
+That’s to be expected, and just because you’re feeling tender or sore, it doesn’t mean rejection is happening.

-Another sign that something is going wrong is when it’s been months after your piercing and the pain seemed to go away, but lately, it has been resurfacing.
+Another sign that something is going wrong, is when it’s been months after your piercing and the pain seemed to go away, but lately, it has been resurfacing.

 If the pain only lasts for one day, you shouldn’t sweat it too much.
 It could just be that your belly button jewelry got snagged on your clothes and was pulled a bit, leading to the pain.